dynamsoft-docs/license-server-docs/about/purchase.md

 > You can also [register](https://www.dynamsoft.com/api-common/Regist/Regist) before making a purchase.

-After logging in, you will enter the "Licenses" page by default.
-If not, you can get there by clicking *License -> Full License*.
+After logging in, if you don't land on the "Licenses" page, you can get there by clicking *Customer Portal -> License -> Full License*.

 At this moment, the license(s) is not yet activated.
 Read on to learn [how to activate the license]({{site.about}}activate.html).